-Not your toddler’s Rainbow Popsicles — these healthy fresh fruit popsicles are made with exotic fruits like mango, dragon fruit, papaya, golden kiwi and black raspberry to tempt the most sophisticated palates.
-They’re completely sugar free!
+These healthy fresh fruit popsicles are made with exotic fruits like mango, dragon fruit, papaya, golden kiwi and black raspberry to tempt the most sophisticated palates.
+They’re all natural with no added sugar.

 Can you tell I love color?
 One look at my recipe index tells the story, I love colorful food, the bolder and brighter the better.
 Natural color in food signifies flavor, nutrients, freshness and vitality so I say bring it on.
-These fruity Rainbow Popsicles are a frosty celebration of all that.ย Each bright stripe is a puree of ripe summer fruit that I layer up in random order just for fun.
+These fruity popsicles are a frosty celebration of all that.
+Each bright stripe is a puree of ripe summer fruit that I layer up in random order just for fun.
 You can limit yourself to one or two, or go all out like I did.
+Any fruit works in this recipe.

 Since I’m working with relatively small amounts of each ingredient for these rainbow popsicles I use my mini food processor — it’s a breeze to get all my fruits pureed and I just rinse the bowl out between batches.
 All kinds of fruit can be pureed and frozen so there’s no need to stick to the same old same old.
-Farmers markets and even your produce section is a wonderland of varieties if you’re open to experimentation.
+The farmers market or your supermarket produce section is a wonderland of varieties if you’re open to experimentation.
 Right now there are lots of different melons and stone fruit in season, but there’s always something new to try if you keep an eye out.

-Here are a few other suggestions for slightly off-beat fruits to try for these popsicles…
+Here are a few other suggestions for unexpected fruits to try…

 - plums and pluots